ADA service dogs are welcome on Isle Royale. However, a free service dog permit must be obtained prior to your trip.

 To obtain a permit:

-- The park will mail or email you the permit application.
+- Download the Serivce Animal Permit or the park can mail or email you the permit application upon request.

 - Part I of the permit application must be filled out completely by the service dog's owner.